 The Group’s success in this market results from appealing to both designers and architects, with our quality and differentiated offer, and to contractors, who may require larger quantities of products, in short timescales.
 The Parkside business is able to service both categories: it can leverage its access to differentiated product through the Group’s supplier relationships, as well as its buying advantage and stock-holding position to support volume sales.

-Total construction output for the new build private commercial work across all product types decreased by 0.6% year-on-year on a volume, seasonally adjusted basis (FY23: increased by 7.4%) (source: ONS).
+Total construction output for the new-build private commercial work across all product types decreased by 7.4% year on year on a volume, seasonally adjusted basis (FY24: decreased by 1.5%) (source: ONS).

 UK House Prices